Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Scenario 3: in an article about the effect of sunlight on focus levels, we can focus on the sunlight.
 Alternative text: “Sunlight shines on a man working near a window, illustrating the impact of natural light on focus levels.”

-This principle is about finding a balance between providing enough information without making it too long or wordy.
+This principle is about finding the balance between providing enough information without making it too long or verbose.
 We should focus on the main information to be conveyed and avoid unnecessary details.
-For example, if an image shows a child laughing, then “A child laughing happily.” is more concise and informative than “A child with a cheerful expression on their face, showing their teeth while laughing.”
+For example, if the image shows a child laughing, then “A child laughing happily.” is more concise and informative than “A child with a cheerful expression on their face, showing their teeth while laughing.”.

-This principle aims to ensure that the information conveyed is not repeated or excessive, which can burden and complicate understanding for screen reader users.
-Here are some things to note to avoid redundancy:
+This principle aims to ensure that the information conveyed is not repetitive or excessive, which could burden and complicate the understanding of screen reader users.
+Here are some things to consider to avoid redundancy:

-Don’t repeat captions that already exist near the image
+Don’t repeat captions that are already near the image

-- Example 1: an article about making baby food has a picture of banana porridge and a caption below: “Banana porridge with a soft texture, suitable for babies just starting solid food.”.
-We don’t need to repeat that as alternative text.
-Instead, we can provide visual details without repeating the caption, such as “Banana porridge in a bowl.”
+- Example 1: in an article about making baby food, there is an image of banana porridge with a caption underneath: “Banana porridge with a soft texture, suitable for babies who are just starting to eat solid food”.
+So, we don’t need to repeat it by adding “Banana porridge with a soft texture, suitable for babies who are just starting to eat solid food.” as alternative text.
+We can provide visual details without repeating the caption, for example, “Banana porridge in a bowl.”.

 - Example 2: a search button with a magnifying glass icon next to the text “Search”.
-Since the icon’s function is clear from the text, alternative text like “Search magnifying glass icon.” is unnecessary.
-We can use an empty string (
+Since the function of the icon is already clear from the text “Search”, alternative texts like “Magnifying glass icon for search.” are not needed.
+We can leave the string empty (

 alt=""

-) so the icon is not read by screen readers.
-We’ll dive more on this kind of image on the Decorative images section.
+) so that the icon is not read by the screen reader.
+We will discuss more about such images in the Decorative Images section.

 Avoid saying “image of…” or “photo of…”

-We don’t need to add those words in alternative text because screen readers already announce a visual element as an image.
-For example, in the Narrator app—the built-in screen reader on Windows—the alternative text will be read: “Special fried rice served with a sunny side up egg, crackers, and pickles.
+We don’t need to add phrases like “image of…” and “photo of…” to the alternative text because screen readers automatically announce a visual element as an image.
+For example, in the Narrator app, which is the built-in screen reader for the Windows operating system, the alternative text is read as: “Special fried rice served with a sunny-side-up egg, crackers, and pickles.
 Graphic.”.

-Writing alternative text should also be adjusted to the type of image.
+In addition to the basic principles in the previous section, writing alternative text should also be tailored to the type of image.
 Here are the types of images based on their purpose:

 Not all images need alternative text.
-If an image is purely decorative—meaning it does not convey new information and is not important for understanding the content—it should be given empty alternative text (alt=""
+If an image is purely decorative, does not provide new information, and is not essential for understanding the content, it is better to use empty alternative text (alt=""

 ).
-This way, screen readers will skip the image without reading anything, so users are not burdened with irrelevant information.
-What is the difference with not adding the alt
+This way, the screen reader will skip the image without reading anything, preventing the user from being burdened with irrelevant information.
+What’s the difference with not adding the alt

 attribute at all?
 If there is no alt